juanmanuelramallo/dokkunductor/README.md

 # Deployment

+## 1. Network

-1. In the dokku host machine, use the host network mode for the container.
+In the dokku host machine, use the host network mode for the container.

 ```
 dokku docker-options:add dokkunductor run,deploy --net="host"
 ```

-## SSH Key
+## 2. SSH Key

 Dokku commands are sent via ssh.